CCHS-Melbourne/LoliBot/software/ReadMe.md

 Note: Both "ampy" and "miniterm.py" (or any serial terminal program) can not be run at the same time, otherwise they contend for the same USB serial device port.
+So, always stop your serial terminal program before running the "ampy" command.

 Whilst watching the serial console output, reboot the ESP32, by pressing the "reset" button

     miniterm.py $AMPY_PORT 115200

-Successful Wi-Fi console output.
+Example: Successful Wi-Fi connection console output.
-Note: RGB LED should start "red" and change to "blue".
+Note: RGB LED should start _red_ and change to _blue_.

     (979) wifi: STA_START
     (3389) network: event 1